ikeda042/CytoMatic4/Readme.md

 However, it's important to note that the differences in calculated arc lengths across various K-values fall within the subpixel range.

 Consequently, choosing K = 4 might remain a viable compromise in any case.

+## Quantification of Localization of Fluorescence
+### Objective:

+To quantify the localization of fluorescence within cells.